Key takeaways:

 3. Statins

 Although rare, statins may cause a serious side effect called rhabdomyolysis.
 This is a dangerous condition that causes intense muscle damage.
 It can also lead to more serious problems in other parts of the body, like the kidneys and heart.
-Symptoms include muscle pain, dark colored urine, and muscle weakness.
+Symptoms include muscle pain, dark-colored urine, and muscle weakness.

 4. Warfarin

-Studies have shown mixed results on whether or not there’s an interaction between azithromycin and warfarin.
+Studies have shown mixed results on whether or not there’s a true interaction between azithromycin and warfarin.
 There have been case reports suggesting that taking azithromycin may lead to a potential increased risk of bleeding in people taking warfarin.
 But a different study found that there was no interaction between the two medications.

 5. Nelfinavir

-Nelfinavir (Viracept) is an antiviral medication that’s used to treat HIV.
+Nelfinavir is an antiviral medication that’s used to treat HIV.
 It’s less commonly prescribed than other HIV medications, but it’s still available for use.

+Yes, it’s safe to take azithromycin and prednisone together.
+Prednisone is a common corticosteroid medication that’s available with a prescription from a healthcare professional.
 In fact, many situations call for both an antibiotic and a corticosteroid.
 This is especially true for respiratory and sinus infections.
 The antibiotic fights bacteria causing an infection, and the steroid helps keep inflammation (swelling) at bay.

 Yes, it’s safe to take azithromycin with ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
 While these over-the-counter (OTC) pain relievers won’t treat your infection, they can help temporarily relieve pain and fever you may be experiencing.
 You can take one or the other or alternate between them while you’re taking azithromycin.